EliasMarine/bourbonbuddy/README.md

 📜 License: Custom Personal IP Non-Commercial Use License v1.0
 This project is the intellectual property of Elias Bou Zeid.
 **Non-commercial use only**.
-Contact elias.bou.zeid@gmail.com for commercial licensing.
+Contact bourbonbuddy@bitspec.co for commercial licensing.